Ltran0325/STM32-UART-Communication/README.md

 ### Polling:

 The simplest but least efficient method for UART.
 Polling blocks the CPU until the UART is finished recieving or transmitting data.

+Polling Code:

+  uint8_t TX_Buffer[] = "Hello World!\r\n";

+  uint8_t RX_Buffer[8];

+  HAL_UART_Transmit(&huart2,TX_Buffer,sizeof(TX_Buffer),1000); // "Hello World!"

+  HAL_UART_Receive(&huart2, RX_Buffer, 8, 5000);               // "Goodbye!"

+Both HAL polling transmit and recieve functions use similar arguments.
+First, address variable &huart2 is the UART handle for our enabled USART2.
+Then, the buffer, size of the buffer in bytes, and the allowed blocking time of the function in ms.

+To further understand these two functions read the STM32F4 HAL User Manual: https://www.st.com/resource/en/user_manual/dm00105879-description-of-stm32f4-hal-and-ll-drivers-stmicroelectronics.pdf.
+Or, highlight the function inside STM32Cube IDE and right-click to open-declaration. which will bring you to the UART HAL module driver.